TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

 `--no-reprovision`
   When upgrading a zone, always provision a new zone and deprovision the previous one, rather than reprovisioning the existing one.

 `--skip-verify-channel`
+  When upgrading, do perform any lookups on the "remote" (usually https://updates.joyent.com) imgapi channel that was set on the headnode using the `sdcadm channel` command.
+Typically, this option would be used when operating a Triton instance that is not connected to the internet.

+`--skip-verify-channel`
   When upgrading, do not verify that the images being provisioned or